How strong is your export pitch

 - minimum order quantity

-Probably this is the hardest part in creating your value proposition.
-You need to be confident about your specific strengths!
+Identify the characteristics where you have a real advantage.
+Probably this is the hardest part for creating your value proposition.
+You need to be precise about your specific strengths!

-In reality most of the times, companies make a huge list hoping that one of the points could be the right one for the prospect.
+Companies tend to make a huge list of generic statements hoping that one of the points could be the right one for the prospect.

-Probably not all of your products in your assortment are equally strong.
-Instead of presenting all your assortment, prioritise the products of specific interest for the specific
+Also very important: most probably not all of your products in your assortment are equally strong for the markets abroad.
+So, instead of presenting all your assortment, prioritise the products of specific interest for the specific market.